wabbajack-tools/wabbajack/README.md

 I (_halgari_) used to be a developer working on Automaton.
 Sadly development was moving a bit too slowly for my liking, and I realized that a complete rewrite would allow the implementation of some really nice features (like BSA packing).
 As such I made the decision to strike out on my own and make an app that worked first, and then make it pretty.
 The end result is an app with a ton of features, and a less than professional UI.
 But that's my motto when coding "_make it work, then make it pretty_".

+**Can I charge for a Wabbajack Modlist I created?**

+No, as specified in the license, Wabbajack modlists must be available for free.
+Any payment in exchange for access to a Wabbajack installer is strictly prohibited.
+This includes paywalling, "pay for beta access", "pay for current version, previous version is free", or any sort of other quid-pro-quo monitization structure.
+The Wabbajack team reserves the right to implement software that will prohibit the installation of any lists that are paywalled.

+**Can I accept donations for my installer?**

+Absolutely!
+As long as the act of donating does not entitle the donator to access to the installer.
+The installer must be free, donations must be a "thank you" not a purchase of services or content.

 ## Thanks to

 Our testers and Discord members who encourage development and help test the builds.